kws/django-tutorial/README.md

 * [DT-PART6][DT-PART6]: Core tutorial part 6 - <https://docs.djangoproject.com/en/5.0/intro/tutorial06/>
 * [DT-PART7][DT-PART7]: Core tutorial part 7 - <https://docs.djangoproject.com/en/5.0/intro/tutorial07/>

+The branch [kws-extras][kws-extras] adds a few additional features to the tutorial that makes it easier to extend further.
+First of all it adds a base template that all other templates extend.
+It also adds fixtures (samples) for the initial data to make it easier to get started.

+You can read more about the [kws-extras][kws-extras] branch in the associated blog post: [Extending the Django Tutorial][blog-extras].

 [DT-PART1]: https://github.com/kws/django-tutorial/releases/tag/DT-PART1
 [DT-PART2]: https://github.com/kws/django-tutorial/releases/tag/DT-PART2
 [DT-PART3]: https://github.com/kws/django-tutorial/releases/tag/DT-PART3